 - Feeding.
 Some hognose snakes are only interested in frogs and toads and have a hard time adjusting to a diet of mice.
 Wild-caught toads can carry dangerous parasites.

 - Burrowing.
-Western hognoses love to burrow in their substrate.
-This can rarely result in ingesting or even inhaling substrate, which can be fatal.
-Aspen and other “chunky” bedding pose fewer problems than sand.
+Western hognoses burrow in their substrate.
+This can result in ingesting or inhaling substrate, which can be fatal.

 - Humidity.
-Hognose snakes do not require much humidity.
 If the moisture in your hognose’s enclosure is too high, this can result in problems such as scale rot.

 Western Hognose Snake Lifespan in the Wild

 In the wild, hognose snakes live between 9 and 12 years.
-They can live longer than other small American snakes – such as garter snakes – due to their elaborate defense mechanisms.
+They can live longer than other small American snakes due to their elaborate defense mechanisms.

-When this dramatic display fails, however, hognoses are preyed upon by the same animals that threaten the other US native snakes.
-This includes birds of prey, wild cats and dogs, and king snakes.
+When this dramatic display fails, hognoses are preyed upon by the same animals that threaten the other U.S. native snakes.
+This includes birds of prey, wild cats, and larger snakes.